LandingHeart/React-online-playground/README.md

 - **[FastAPI](https://fastapi.tiangolo.com/)**: Is a high-performance web framework for building HTTP-based service APIs in Python 3.8+.
 - **[Web Container](https://webcontainers.io/)**: Is a browser-based Node js runtime environment
 - **[SQLAlchemy](https://www.sqlalchemy.org/)**: SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
 - **[Alembic](https://github.com/sqlalchemy/alembic)**: Alembic is a database migrations tool written by the author of SQLAlchemy.

-A migrations tool offers the following functionality:
+## MVPs

+- [ ] Provider simple project, 1-3 questions, solving it, validation, submitting
+- [ ] deploy to vercel

-## 🔮 Future Improvements
+## 🔮 WIP Features

-We have plans to add more features to make this playground even more powerful:
+Feature plans to add more features to make this playground even more powerful:

-- [ ] Continue adding Integration with a real WebContainer API for in-browser code execution.
+- [ ] docker container for fast api and next js.
+- [ ] circle ci pipelines
-- [ ] Resizable panes for a more flexible layout. (currently buggy, fixing later)
+- [ ] Resizable panes for a more flexible layout.
 - [ ] Support for adding and removing files/folders.
 - [ ] Terminal integration.
-- [ ] More themes for the editor.
+- [ ] More themes for the editor. primary light and dark
 - [ ] Auth, google auth, etc.
-- [ ] project base questions, feature implementatins, fixing bug in provided code.
-- [ ] docker container for fast api and next js.